Image courtesy of Vogue Patterns

 This versions below I made out of wool!
 I had some wool that wasn't quite enough to make a nice jacket out of so I thought this would be perfect for the winter dress for work!
 I also made the back come up a little higher than the original pattern.
 As seen in the two dresses.
 I don't really like dresses coming too far down my back because I want to wear them to work and be comfortable.
 I included the front two pleats again on this version.

 I really like this dress and plan on making lots more.
-After making my Victory Pattern as a 'Bridesmaid' dress and having it not turn out quite so right (photos coming soon) I am thinking this version dress might look nice as a shorter dress option!
+After making my Victory Pattern as a 'Bridesmaid' dress and having it not turn out quite so right I'm thinking this version dress might look nice as a shorter dress option!
 Especially with the right material because its really flattering and very dressy if you want it to be.
 I might have a look at all the fabric option when I head to Melbourne next week.
 I am making a long version to see what that will look like and then we can decide.